10 signs you should switch IT support provider right now

 To provide effective guidance, your provider needs to understand the challenges and opportunities available right now within your sector.
 That means they should be attending events and expos in your sector, hosting events relevant to your sector and speaking in your sector’s language.

 At its simplest, it may be better to look at it from the other way around.
-If you’re in a regulated industry and your provider doesn’t understand your industry, their lack of awareness will prevent them from creating solutions which are even allowed to be implemented.
+If you’re in a regulated industry and your provider doesn’t understand your industry, their lack of awareness will prevent them from creating solutions that are even allowed to be implemented.
 And if they can’t do something as basic as that, how can they make changes which drive value for your customers?

 A provider who doesn’t understand your business is fine for day-to-day maintenance since that only requires an understanding of tech.
 But for even a modicum of business value, you need a provider who understands your sector.
-If you get this, you’ll be able to form an IT partnership which motivates true business outcomes, driving you and your business forward.
+If you get this, you’ll be able to form an IT partnership that motivates true business outcomes, driving you and your business forward.

 3. They don’t take security seriously themselves